lindig/ocaml-annot-1/README.md

 The source code is a literate program for the NoWeb literate programming tools and resides in the `*.nw` file in directory src/.
 However, you don't need NoWeb to compile and install the Annot.
-The source code includes Lisum, a tool to unpack the source code from the literate program.
+The source code includes Lipsum, a tool to unpack the source code from the literate program.

 ## DIRECTORIES